 Although the emphasis in year three is on independent research, students will also benefit from structured lecture programmes and tutorial support.
 Most students will produce a large-scale practical project developed over the course of both semesters.
 Students will be able to continue with dedicated employability modules including the Portfolio module in which students produce a professional portfolio in their chosen area.
 In addition, students will produce an extended piece of written research in the Dissertation module.

 Practical work is assessed in a group "crit" situation where staff feedback on students’ work; students are also encouraged to participate in the provision of feedback to their peers.
 Assessment of theoretical work typically involves the marking of essays and the subsequent provision of written and oral feedback.
 Students have many opportunities for feedback on all their assessments, both practical and written, prior to submission at the end of the module.

 Modules often involve a split between theory and practice.
 During the first and second years, students receive a substantial amount of tutor-led input, although students are strongly encouraged to develop an independent approach to learning.
 During the third year the emphasis is on self-directed independent learning with continuous tutorial support.

 Typical assignments in the first year include practice-based projects focused on a particular genre with some modules including the submission of a 1,500-word essay engaging with an aspect of visual culture.

 Bate, David (2009) Photography: The Key Concepts, Oxford: Berg

 Bull, Stephen (2010) Photography, London: Routledge.

-Freelance photography, assisting photographers, arts administration, creative roles in related fields including advertising and marketing, teaching in the visual arts, further study in the visual arts or arts administration.
+Students will be equipped with a broad range of skills that are useful for future careers as photographers or within other media related fields.
+Career options include freelance photographer, assisting photographers, arts administration, creative roles in related fields such as advertising, marketing and PR, teaching in the visual arts, further study in the visual arts or arts administration.